simoneldevig/react-native-static-server/README.md

 getActiveServer(): Server | undefined;
 ```
-Returns currently active, starting, or stopping [Server] instance, if any exist
+Returns the currently active, starting, or stopping [Server] instance, if any
-in the app.
-It does not return, however, any inactive server instance which has
+exist in the app.
+It does not return, however, any inactive server instance
-been stopped automatically because of `stopInBackground` option, when the app
+which has been stopped automatically because of `stopInBackground` option, when
-entered background, and might be automatically started in future if the app
+the app entered background, and might be automatically started in future if
-enters foreground again prior to an explicit [.stop()] call for that instance.
+the app enters foreground again prior to an explicit [.stop()] call for that
+instance.

+**NOTE:**
-**NOTE:** The result of this function is based on the TypeScript layer data
+- The result of this function is based on the TypeScript layer data
   (that's why it is synchronous), in contrast to the [getActiveServerId()]
   function below, which calls into the Native layer, and returns ID of the active
   server based on that.

+- The feature &laquo;[Connecting to an Active Server in the Native Layer]&raquo;
+  creates a possibility to have several active server instances in TS layer, all
+  connected to the same active server on the native side.
+For this reason we also
+  provide [getActiveServerSet()] function, which returns a set of all active
+  server instances on TS side. [getActiveServer()] just returns the first server
+  instance from that set.

 ### getActiveServerId()
 [getActiveServerId()]: #getactiveserverid